 My name is Wolf Paulus; I am an internationally experienced technologist and innovator, focusing on embedded, mobile, and open-source technologies.
 In my daytime job, I help to accelerate the discovery and adoption of emerging mobile technologies, which currently involves voice user interfaces and consequently Speech Recognition, Speech Synthesis, and Natural Language Understanding.
-Before joining Intuit, he was a Sr. Architect Mobile Software Development at Hewlett-Packard, developing strategies and solutions, to deliver a compelling mobile print experience, a Distinguished Engineer at Motorola, where he worked on the Google Android platform, and an Embedded System Software Architect at PatientSafe Solutions, a leading provider of wireless, barcode point-of-care solutions.
+Before joining Intuit, he was the Sr. Architect Mobile Software Development at Hewlett-Packard, responsible for developing strategies and solutions, to deliver a compelling mobile print experience, and a Distinguished Engineer at Motorola Mobility, where he worked on the Google Android platform, and an Embedded System Software Architect at PatientSafe Solutions, a leading provider of wireless, barcode point-of-care solutions.

 He is appointed to the advisory committee for the Mobile App Development Certificate at the University of California, Irvine, and occasionally speaks at conferences and user groups on topics ranging from Embedded Technology to Declarative Programming, emphasizing UI Generation at Runtime.

 In his spare time, Wolf recently developed the natural language processing mobile Android application Cora, a highly unorthodox young woman, who wants to becomes your imaginary friend; and or course TiffanyScreens, the innovative presentation sharing tool for peer groups, used by many educational institutions worldwide.

 I am the founder and principal developer of the open source XUL Engine SwixML, which Sun Microsystems’ CTO called “The strongest straightforward design of declarative GUI implementations”.
 SwixML represents ideas that are now heavily re-used in Google’s Android SDK.
 (Graphical User Interfaces are described declaratively in XML documents that are parsed and rendered into UI widgets hierarchies at runtime.)
 He is also a committer at the HessDroid opensource project, a binary web service protocol for Android.

-As an early adopter of Java, Wolf worked as a Software Architect and project lead at Autonomy/Cardiff on the LiquidOffice platform, an intelligent Web-based eForm automation and workflow solution for creating, deploying and automatically managing the routing, tracking and approval for electronic forms and processes.
+As an early adopter of Java, Wolf worked as a Software Architect and project lead at Autonomy/Cardiff on the LiquidOffice platform, an intelligent Business Process Management platform.
 I worked in St. Petersburg, Russia, leading a team of Russian engineers creating smart bots, in Frankfurt Germany, leading Deutsche Bank‘s development of an electronic banking and security trading application, led software component development contracted from Aten Development in Lyon, France, and most recently, worked closely with HP’s mobile development team in Porto Alegre, Brazil.